Hit-Feedback with Sound Effects in the SATR system

 - If a gamer hits an opponent whose gaming gun is already dead then the SFX will be "Deactivated Already" or "Dead Already" or the equivalent words in 20+ other languages.

 So you can change the words/sounds that the gaming unit issues depending on your game theme.
 Brilliant!

 AWESOME SOUND EFFECTS

-More than 11,000 sound effects to enhance the game experience.
-The SFX include in-game announcements like "Bravo Team Are Victorious" or practical announcements like "Change Ends."
+More than 18,000 sound effects enhance the game experience.
+The SFX includes in-game announcements like "Bravo Team is Victorious" or practical announcements like "Change Ends."
 Choose from 21 languages or customize it to your own.
 The languages offered in the SATR3 system are stored on a high-powered 16 GIG Sound Card.

 The custom languages we have done to date are:

-The sound quality has also been improved, files are now in the 22050hz 16 bits, Mono wav format.
+The sound quality has also been improved, files are now in the 22050hz 16 bits, Mono Wav format.

 #SFX #language #technology

 Sound Or No-Sound

 On boot up, a Battlefield Operator can disable the voice feedback sound effects.
 A battlefield operator might want to do this because they are running a night fighting mission or a stealth mission and want to make it hard for the op-for to locate a gamer’s position.
 Gamers can still get hit-feedback via light effects, read about this feature click here